J&J Medical Connect

 • Multicenter, open-label phase 2 study (NCT02365597)

 • Patients were initially randomized 1:1 to 28-day cycles of oral BALVERSA according to either an intermittent regimen or a continuous regimen.
-Based on interim analysis and pharmacokinetic-pharmacodynamic (PK-PD) modeling of serum phosphate levels, the protocol was amended to evaluate a starting dose of continuous BALVERSA 8 mg per day (regimen 3) with a recommended dose escalation to 9 mg once daily (QD) for patients who did not reach target serum phosphate level of 5.5 mg/dL on day 14 and were without treatment-related adverse events (AEs).
-Patients whose serum phosphate levels on day 14 were within the target range of 5.5 to <7.0 mg/dL continued to receive BALVERSA 8 mg QD.
+Based on interim analysis and pharmacokinetic-pharmacodynamic (PK-PD) modeling of serum phosphate levels, the protocol was amended to evaluate a starting dose of continuous BALVERSA 8 mg per day (regimen 3) with a recommended dose escalation to 9 mg once daily for patients who did not reach target serum phosphate level of 5.5 mg/dL on day 14 and were without treatment-related adverse events (TRAEs).
+Patients whose serum phosphate levels on day 14 were within the target range of 5.5 to <7.0 mg/dL continued to receive BALVERSA 8 mg once daily.

 • Randomization was stratified according to performance status (0 to 1 vs 2), hemoglobin value, FGFR alteration type, prior treatment status, and presence vs absence of liver, lung, or bone metastases.